More education should be. Here are the alternatives.

 Reasons to consider a one- or two-year program

 *Focused on a career path I knew a young woman who figured out in high school that she wanted to be a makeup artist.
 She told her parents not to waste their money on paying for a bachelor’s degree when she could be learning and training in a one-year program at an accredited professional school that would directly lead her to the job and career path she wanted.
-They listened and she’s worked steadily since she completed her program.
+They listened and she worked steadily for others until she bought her boss’s business, which she’s grown and expanded.

 Chefs, air traffic controllers, respiratory therapists, veterinary technicians, nurses, are all occupations that only require a two-year associate’s degree but offer solid earnings potential.
 Programs at community colleges, professional colleges and trade schools offer hands-on learning, training their students to use the latest techniques and technology, preparing them for the workplace now and in the future.